MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingQueues/README.md

 			* SNI-1.2.0

 ## Producers/Consumers interaction
-For fixed size data, there are one consumer (written in Java) and three producers (one written in Java, two written in C).
+There is one consumer (written in Java) and three producers (one written in Java, two written in C).
-For variable size data, there is one consumer (written in Java) and two producers (written in C).

 * The producers send data at a fixed period if space is available in the relevant queue.
-* The consumers get new data from the message queue as soon as it is available.
+* The consumer gets new data from the message queue as soon as it is available.
 If no data is available immediately, the queue wrapper will block until some becomes available.

 # Java Design

-## Fixed Size data exchange
+## Data exchange

-Note that for fixed size data, we create both a consumer and a producer class in Java, but "force" them to communicate via our native message queue API wrapper instead of using regular Java APIs for cross-thread data exchange.
+Note that we create both a consumer and a producer class in Java, but "force" them to communicate via our native message queue API wrapper instead of using regular Java APIs for cross-thread data exchange.
 We create an AccelerometerData producer/consumer ecosystem in Java so as to test the native message queue API wrapper.

 ### Java producer class